speedingplanet/nuix-ts-redux/doc/typescript-labs.md

 ### Part 2: Unions as enums

-Set up the following union types
+Set up the following union types or as enums

 UserType, can be a corporation or a person TransactionType, can be a payment or a charge TransactionStatus, can be settled or open VisibilityType, can be public or private

-Update `ZipPayRecord` so that `lastUpdated` can be

 ### Part 3: Using a union enum